Hungary ~ Homoki Lodge

 Pace: moderate, can be fast

 Accommodation: lodge & luxury yurt

-Group size: maximum 6-8 for riders (lodge sleeps up to 20)
+Group size: maximum 6 (lodge sleeps up to 20)

 Horses: There are around 10 horses at Homoki, all are Hungarian warmbloods, a breed developed at the Mezohegyes State Stud in Hungary through selective crossing of Gidrans, Kisberi, Akhal Teke, Nonius and Arabs.
 They are between 15hh and 16hh, and are fit, strong and healthy - responsive and enjoyable ride.
 Tack is Hungarian style, which is very comfortable, quite deep, similar to the Maclellan saddles used on many other rides but with padded covers built in (no need for a seat saver!)
 Most horses are ridden in snaffle bits.
 There is a weight limit of 85 kgs / 13st 5lbs stone though some heavier riders may be taken on request.

-Pace and experience required: The pace of the ride is moderate to fast with good opportunities for some long canters.
+Pace and experience required: The pace can be moderate to fast with good opportunities for some long canters.
 With sandy tracks and open meadows there are plenty of chances to move on.
 There will of course be some walking and trotting and if the ground is wet and boggy or very dry, the pace will be slower.
-These rides are aimed at intermediate to experienced riders and, for the advanced rides, you should be well balanced, comfortable and secure in the saddle and able to control a well-schooled horse outside at all paces.
-Novice riders are also accepted for the ‘light’ programs.
+These rides are aimed at intermediate to experienced riders and you should be well balanced, comfortable and secure in the saddle and able to control a well-schooled horse outside at all paces.